-The Fund has adopted all the new and revised standards and amendments that are effective for annual periods beginning on or after 1 January 2023.
+The Fund has adopted all the new and revised standards and amendments that are effective for annual periods beginning on or after 1 January 2024.

-Except for the Amendments to FRS 1 and FRS Practical Statement 2, the adoption of these amendment did not have any effect on the financial position and comprehensive income of the Fund.
+Adoption of these amendments did not have any effect on the financial position and comprehensive income of the Fund.